 13. Home Icon

-The Home icon looks like a small house.
-It takes you to the main screen or homepage of an app or website.
+Function: The home icon takes you to the starting point or main screen of an application or website.
 For example, in a web browser, clicking the Home icon opens your homepage (like Google).
 You can set your homepage in the browser’s settings.
 The Home icon is found inside apps or browsers.

 14. Search Icon